0

 If you need to fix an error more than a couple rows down and don’t want to rip out full rows, you can ladder down a stitch or a section of stitches, and re-knit it correctly.
 This method can be a bit scary, but you will feel like a superhero for conquering it!

-photo of a swatch with a messy portion and the text: "the original error: a misplaced yarn over and double decrease several rows down"
+a knitting swatch with a messy portion and the text: "the original error: a misplaced yarn over and double decrease several rows down"

 Identify the section of stitches you need to ladder down